rogerjdeangelis/utl_R_moving_average_six_variables_by_group/README.md

 # utl_R_moving_average_six_variables_by_group
-Just two lines of R code to perform a moving average of six variables by group handles alignment and gaps
+Darta analytics.
+Machine learning.
+SAS and R. Just two lines of R code to perform a moving average of six variables by group handles alignment and gaps

     ```  Arbitrary moving average of six variables by Stock (right averageing and handles gaps)  ```
     ```    ```